wzh1895/Stock-and-Flow-in-Python/readme.md

 ## Change Log

+**25 Dec 2018: v0.4.1**

+1. Added similarityCalc, a feature to compare similarity between a dynamic pattern and basic behavior patterns.
+Currently the algorithm uses DTW (Dynamic Time Warping), but for a better performance, Hidden Markov Model (HMM) will be introduced, as done in BATS (Barlas and Kanar, 2000).

 **23 Dec 2018: v0.4.0**

 1. Added stmxGenerator, a set of functions to add components to blank .stmx file.